-Here’s a visualization exercise I use with students before they start their admissions essays.
+Here’s a visualization exercise I use with students before they start their college admissions essays:

 Here’s a (slightly dramatized) photo to help you out (this is Tina Fey, in the movie Admissions):

 She’s been up since 6 am, and reading applications since 8 am.
 In fact, she’s been reading applications since the first week of January, and will continue to read applications until at least mid-March.
 She spends an average of seven minutes with each application.
 After she reads them, she makes a recommendation: Admit, Deny, or Defer.
-While she isn’t the final word – each application gets read by at least two people – she has a lot of power in deciding who gets in and who doesn’t.
+While she isn’t the final word – most applications get read by two people – she has a lot of power in deciding who gets in and who doesn’t.

-Towards the end of her full day of reading applications, the college admissions representative opens a new file – and inside is YOUR APPLICATION.
-She looks at your classes, and your GPA, and she likes what she sees.
+Towards the end of her day, the college admissions representative opens a new file – and inside is YOUR APPLICATION.
+She looks at your classes and GPA, and she likes what she sees.
 She notes your test scores, and is equally impressed.
 She reads through your list of extracurricular activities, community service, work experience and awards, and nods her head in approval.
-She can see you’ve worked hard in high school and is pretty certain you’d do quite well at her college.
+She can see you’ve worked hard and is pretty certain you’d do well at her college.